 When she moved to NH she joined Gunstock Adaptive Sports.
 Eager to better understand other cultures, she worked with Bhutanese refugees, chaired the Laconia Multicultural Festival, and traveled to Pine Ridge, Palestine/Israel, Bangladesh, Jordan and Kenya.

 Currently Janet is a member of the NH UCC Peace with Justice Advocates.
 She has been a member of NHPA and PEN since she moved to Laconia ten years ago.
-(Term: 2021-2023)
+(Term: 2024-2025)

 Upcoming Events

-Peace & Justice Conversations: The Principles of Kingian Nonviolence
+Peace & Justice Conversations: Effective Nonviolent Resistance

-Peace & Justice Conversations: Decolonization
+Peace & Justice Conversations: James Lawson’s Legacy of Nonviolence